GERMANY: Photographer Jörg Rudolph – Dosenkunst – Graffiti in the Rhine-Main-Area

 Travelling and exploring has always been a passion of Jörg Rudolph and on his trips he has continously collected numerous slide photographs.
 Through his youth culture work in Wiesbaden he encountered graffiti and streetart again and again.
 The works and especially the process of creation fascinated him increasingly and he began to photograph these motifs as well.
 A mix of overall documentation with his indiviual preferences like detail close ups or characters.
 Over the years thousands of photos have accumulated, it was time to present them to the world and other interested people and in July 2020 the website Dosenkunst went online!

 At Dosenkunst you will find extensive contributions to the much frequented spray spots in the Rhine-Main region such as the Ratswegkreisel in Frankfurt, the Lincoln Wall in Darmstadt or the legal walls in Bad Vilbel.
 You will receive extensive information about the artists who create these fantastic works and often how and why.
 This includes visits to legendary events such as the Meeting of Styles, the IBUG or Das Dreckige Dutzend (=The Dirty Dozen).
-A special section is created for the artist duo Hera and Akut, who as Herakut have created many captivating murals in the surrounding area.
+A special section is dedicated to the artist duo Hera and Akut, who as Herakut have created many captivating murals in the surrounding area.

 Not only was it time for an article about this great and ever-filling archive of urban art, in 2020 was also the 10th anniversary of Dosenkunst and now we had Jörg Rudolph as guest on a live broadcast on Radio X. The podcast is in German and in the following is an English translation of the interview.
 You can find the links to the mentioned places, artists or events at the bottom in the Infothek.
 All photos in this article are from Jörg Rudolph, Dosenkunst.